 The UK's PSV technician competition

-IRTE Skills Challenge is an annual competition, taking place in June with our partners, S&B Automotive, to find the engineering stars working in the bus and coach industries.
-These industries fall under the radar in public perception, and yet are the places where some of the most modern and complex vehicles can be found on the road.
+IRTE Skills Challenge is an annual competition, taking place in June with our partners, S&B Automotive, to find the engineering stars working in the bus and coach sectors.
+These sectors tend to not feature in the public imagination, but they are where some of the most modern and complex vehicles can be found.

-Every June we take over S&B Automotive in Bristol for a week, where around 35 teams of qualified and apprentice PSV engineers compete in a series of electrical, mechanical and bodywork challenges to find out who is the best in bus & coach.
-The winners are crowned later in the summer at a glittering awards ceremony.
-We welcome entrants from large and small organisations - and have had teams from as far away as Singapore.
+Every June we take over S&B Automotive in Bristol for a week, where over 35 teams of qualified and apprentice PSV engineers compete in a series of electrical, mechanical and bodywork challenges to find the best in bus & coach.
+The winners are crowned later in the early autumn at an awards ceremony.
+We welcome entrants any size of organisation - and have had teams from as far away as Singapore.

 Skills Challenge news

 Its new transmissions offer up to 7.13% fuel saving in urban driving

 Postponed anniversary competition will now take place in June

 Skills Challenge sponsor BAE Systems at forefront of technology revolution.